christiskatsouris/Computational-Econometrics-R/README.md

 ## References

 - Katsouris, C. (2021).
 Optimal Portfolio Choice and Stock Centrality for Tail Risk Events. [arXiv preprint:2112.12031](https://arxiv.org/abs/2112.12031)
+- Ledoit, O., & Wolf, M. (2022).
+Quadratic shrinkage for large covariance matrices.
+Bernoulli, 28(3), 1519-1547.
 - Brandt, M. W., & Santa‐Clara, P. (2006).
 Dynamic portfolio selection by augmenting the asset space.
 The journal of Finance, 61(5), 2187-2217.
 - Markowitz, H.M.
 1952.
 Portfolio selection.
 Journal of Finance 7(1), March, 77–91.
 - Markowitz, H.M.
 1956.
 The optimization of a quadratic function subject to linear constraints.
 Naval Research Logistics Quarterly 3, 111–33.
 - Markowitz, H.M.
 1959.
 Portfolio Selection: Efficient Diversification of Investments.
 New Haven: Yale University Press.
 Reprinted, New York: John Wiley and Sons, 1970.

 ## [A2].
 Principal Component Analysis

+## References

+- Tipping, M. E., & Bishop, C. M. (1999).
+Probabilistic principal component analysis.
+Journal of the Royal Statistical Society: Series B (Statistical Methodology), 61(3), 611-622.
+- James, W., & Stein, C. (1961).
+Estimation with quadratic loss Proceedings of the Fourth Berkeley Symposium on Mathematical Statistics and Probability, Volume 1: Contributions to the Theory of Statistics, Berkeley.
+- Tikhonov, A. N. (1963).
+On the solution of ill-posed problems and the method of regularization.
+In Doklady Akademii Nauk (Vol. 151, No. 3, pp. 501-504).
+Russian Academy of Sciences.